 Kabut Pelangi Waterfall Hike

-The hike to the main waterfall takes about 45 minutes one way.
+The hike to Air Terjun Kabut Pelangi takes about 45 minutes one way.
 Going back takes a bit longer because it’s a steep hillside.

-It’s not a very difficult track, but the path can be hard to see sometimes, especially if you go during or soon after the rainy season.
+It’s not a very difficult track to the main waterfall, but the path can be hard to see sometimes, especially if you go during or soon after the rainy season.
 We went in May and things were a little overgrown in places, and there were several stream crossings that required getting your feet wet.

 The path should improve as the waterfall becomes more popular.

 On the way to Kabut Pelangi, you’ll pass a smaller waterfall that is nice too.
 Just don’t hang out here very long, because the main waterfall is much better!

 You’ll know you’re near the finish line when you reach a small bamboo stairway leading over some boulders.